QED-it/zkinterface-ir/README.md

 ### A consumer: validator and evaluator

-The `Validate` command validates that the statement is properly formatted in compliance with the selected profile, as specified by the semantics and syntax of Section 5 of the [SIEVE IR specification](https://github.mit.edu/sieve-all/collaboration/blob/master/ir/proposals/IR0%20Proposed%20Specification%20Draft.pdf).
+The `validate` command validates that the statement is properly formatted in compliance with the selected profile, as specified by the semantics and syntax of Section 5 of the [SIEVE IR specification](https://github.mit.edu/sieve-all/collaboration/blob/master/ir/proposals/IR0%20Proposed%20Specification%20Draft.pdf).

 The `Evaluate` command acts as a simulator in place of a proving system, and reports whether a prover could convince a verifier that the statement is true.
 That is, it performs the computation described by the circuit and checks whether the witness satisfies the circuit.